LumoSQL/not-forking/doc/not-forking.md

 - `--update` asks to connect to network and request updates to any repositories needed to complete the requested operation; this is the default
-- `--no-update` asks to avoid updating repositories which are already cached; if the version requested is newer than the last update, the operation will fail
+- `-n` (or `--no-update`) asks to avoid updating repositories which are already cached; if the version requested is newer than the last update, the operation will fail
 - `--offline` prohibits any network access; if data required is not available in a local cache, the operation will fail
 - `--online` allows the program to connect to network when data is